nih-cfde/organization/CommunicationManagementHelp.md

 #### Sharing Files

-All three drives, and their contents, are viewable only by members who have completed the [onboarding form](https://forms.gle/wsBAYevSQNVfG5eF9).
+Both drives, and their contents, are viewable only by members who have completed the [onboarding form](https://forms.gle/wsBAYevSQNVfG5eF9).
 You can still send links to files, however in order to view the link, the recipient will need to log in using the email they specified in their [onboarding form](https://forms.gle/wsBAYevSQNVfG5eF9).

 To copy the sharable link: